Getting to Know Your Neighborhood: Allston

 Formerly called Harpers Ferry, this music venue has become a favorite of Allston residents and music lovers from all over Boston.
 It’s known for hosting some of the nation’s best touring indie and alternative acts.
 Tickets are available on Ticketmaster, at the Paradise Rock Club box office (617-562-8800) at 967 Commonwealth Ave., or at the venue one hour before events begin.
 Check here for upcoming shows.
 Tickets are not replaceable, so treat them like cash.

 200 Brighton Ave.

 This dive bar is an Allston staple.
-The mostly under-30 crowd gathers here on weekends to take advantage of free all-you-can-eat popcorn and cheap pitchers of beer (local brands include Wormtown, Notch, and Narragansett).
-Although food is not served, and the bar is cash only, the place is popular with students, who come to enjoy the pool table, jukebox, dartboards, and weird computer games.
+The mostly under-30 crowd gathers here on weekends to take advantage of cheap pitchers of beer (brands include Wormtown, Miller High Life, and Narragansett).
+If you’re looking for a cheap meal, the bar also serves hotdogs for $3.50 (on Wednesdays they’re only $1 from 4 to 9 pm).
+The place is popular with students, who come to enjoy the pool table, jukebox, dartboards, and weird computer games.
 This is the place to go for a chill night of socializing, as “the Sil” is famous for attracting a wide spectrum of patrons from all of Boston’s scenes.

 Café Brazil Bakery

 125 Harvard Ave.